noyamii/Algorithms-and-DS/README.md

 # Algorithms-and-DS-in-C
-This a self understanding of algorithms and data strcuture based on Primeagen video.
+This is a self understanding of algorithms and data strcuture based on Primeagen video.